clemsonciti/palmetto-documentation/docs/owner.md

 #PBS -j oe
 ~~~

-If you are the owner and you would like to add a Palmetto user to your group, please email <hpc-admin@clemson.edu>.
+If you are the owner and you would like to add a Palmetto user to your group, please email <ithelp@clemson.edu> with the subject "Adding a user to my Palmetto user group".